1910–11 FA Cup: First round proper

 36 of the 40 clubs from the First and Second divisions joined the 12 clubs who came through the qualifying rounds.
-Four sides, Stockport County, Lincoln City, Huddersfield Town and Gainsborough Trinity were entered instead at the Fourth Qualifying Round.
-Huddersfield lost to Lincoln City in that round, Stockport County lost to Rochdale, while Lincoln City themselves lost to Stoke in the fifth qualifying round.
-Gainsborough and eleven other non-league clubs won through to the first round proper.
+The remaining sides, Stockport County, Lincoln City, Huddersfield Town and Gainsborough Trinity were entered in the fourth qualifying round.
+Huddersfield lost to Lincoln City and Stockport County lost to Rochdale in that round, while Lincoln City then lost to Stoke in the fifth qualifying round.

 Sixteen non-league sides were given byes to the first round to bring the total number of teams up to 64.
 These were:

+Grimsby Town had been voted out of the Football League during the 1910 close-season and were competing in the Midland League, while the others were all from the Southern League First Division.

 32 matches were scheduled to be played on Saturday, 14 January 1911.
 Four matches were drawn and went to replays in the following midweek fixture.

 Second round proper

 The sixteen second-round matches were played on Saturday, 4 February 1911.
 Four matches were drawn, with the replays taking place in the following midweek fixture.